This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Jackson Lake Lodge is my second choice when staying inside Grand Teton National Park.

-At Jackson Lake Lodge, you have a choice of either getting a cottage or a room at the lodge.
+At Jackson Lake Lodge, you can either get a cottage or a room at the lodge.

-The cottages have small patios and the rooms at the lodge have balconies with a couple of chairs and a table.
-I think that nothing beats sitting on a patio and watching a sunset or a sunrise with Grand Teton Mountains in the distance.
+GOOD TO KNOW: The cottages have small patios and the rooms at the lodge have balconies with a couple of chairs and a table.
+Nothing beats sitting on a balcony and watching a sunset or a sunrise with the Grand Teton Mountains in the distance.

 I would say that the rooms are fairly simple but comfortable and clean.